A Fun Day of Volunteering and Community…Join us!

 • Direct volunteers to assigned positions in the parade

 7) VIP Car Crew: Places Car signs on VIP/Dignitaries’ Vehicle.
 Check in @9:30.
-Follow Instructions of Ray Pulver and UpBeat Parade Team.
+Follow Instructions of Ray Pulver and Upbeat Parade Team.
 Volunteers needed 2.

 Your Tasks are high Profile: These signs will be place on cars carrying Dignitaries, honored guests, Grand Marshals and Elected officials.
 These signs are being professionally photographed and Videoed for Sponsors, Broadcast, Media and Newspapers.
 Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.